Sunday 1 November 2020

 The doctor came in.
 ‘I’m sure I’ve seen you before somewhere,’ I said.
 He laughed - ‘I hope you’re feeling a bit less like a racing car at a pit stop!’

 He explained the stents and how it all was.
 I’d had quite a heart attack, I’d probably been having it for a few days.
-I’ve never felt so utterly British - I’m feeling a bit under the weather - still, must press on
+I’ve never felt so utterly British - I’m feeling a bit under the weather -still, must press on…

 I asked how they got the stents in there and he told me they went in through my right arm just below the elbow.
 That explained the big bulge of sticking plaster with the large bruise spreading out from it.
 I’m imagining it was much the same as a chimney sweep sticking a brush up a chimney and screwing poles on until the brush pops out of the top of the chimney, but in miniature.
 And hopefully a lot cleaner.
-S
+Something like that - unlike the president I don’t have a feel for this stuff.

 They were going to keep me in for a couple of days.
 I felt a lot better than I had - exhausted, and a bit giddy at having survived the ordeal, and a bit freaked-out at being hooked up to all this stuff.
 Euphoria gave way the next day to a kind of melancholia.
 I didn’t lie there feeling sorry for myself but I felt beaten for a while.
 The heart attack was brought about by the Covid-19 virus.
 My lung power was substantially decreased which meant blood wasn’t being oxygenated, so it started to clot.
 Lack of oxygen and subsequent thickening of the blood puts a huge strain on the heart.
 It’s a vicious circle.
 Before this I was fit and healthy.
 I spoke to a friend in England who remembered walking around Cromer with me just last February.
 He said he could barely keep up with me.
 I started to feel angry How could this have been allowed to get so out of control?